 By the end of the 1960’s, Herman’s Hermits had more or less split up, and released a single as ‘Peter Noone and Hermans Hermits‘ in 1970 called “Lady Barbara” which reached No. 13 on the U.K. charts.

 Some months later, Mickie Most suggested Peter Noone record an unreleased new David Bowie composition, “Oh!
 You Pretty Things“:

-The single featured David Bowie* on piano and gave Peter Noone a U.K. No. 12 hit in June 1971 providing David Bowie’s second appearance on Top of the Pops whose producers at the time were required by the Musicians Union to feature only the original players from the recording on the TV footage.
+The single featured David Bowie on piano and gave Peter Noone a U.K. No. 12 hit in June 1971 providing David Bowie’s second * appearance on Top of the Pops, mainly as a result of the requirement that producers were required by the Musicians Union to feature ONLY the original players from the recording on the TV footage.

 ** Lyn[d]sey [Rubin] explained to Spencer Leigh how she came to record this song: "We wrote 'Sugar Me' for Peter Noone but [manager] Gordon Mills heard my demo and thought it would be a good single for me.
 There had been the massacre at Munich Olympics and I was told it would be better not to have a Jewish name.
 I took De from my mother's maiden name, De Groot, and my father's middle name was Paul."

 My own Solomon King had hit the chart in Australia with her song “When You’ve Gotta Go” although credited on record to ‘L. Rubin’.

 Meanwhile, by 1974, Lynsey de Paul had become the first woman to win an Ivor Novello Award for songwriting – both 10cc and Andrew Lloyd Webber & Tim Rice also won awards at that year’s prizegiving.